hsk81/yeoman-generator-dizmo/README.md

 ## Extended sub-generators

-Once you have accommodated yourself with some dizmo development, you can go further and try out the `dizmo:ext-coffee-script` and `dizmo:ext-type-script` sub-generators.
+Once you have accommodated yourself with some dizmo development, you can go further and try out the `dizmo:sub-coffeescript` and `dizmo:sub-type-script` sub-generators.

-### dizmo:ext-coffee-script &ndash; CoffeeScript integration
+### dizmo:sub-coffeescript &ndash; CoffeeScript integration

-Invoke the `dizmo:ext-coffee-script` sub-generator with:
+Invoke the `dizmo:sub-coffeescript` sub-generator with:

     yo @dizmo/dizmo my-dizmo --coffeescript